kubesphere/website/content/en/docs/project-user-guide/application/deploy-app-from-template.md

 ---
 title: "Deploy Apps from App Templates"
 keywords: 'Kubernetes, chart, helm, KubeSphere, application, app templates'
-description: 'How to deploy apps from app templates in a private repository.'
+description: 'Learn how to deploy an application from a Helm-based template.'
 linkTitle: "Deploy Apps from App Templates"
 weight: 10120
 ---